olez961/myVimConfiguration/README.md

 They are listed below:
 1. gruvbox, comfortable theme;
 2. nerdtree, press I(big i) or ";g"(combination key) to  show me the dirs tree;
-3. vim-airline, show me the status line of vim.
+3. vim-airline, show me the status line of vim;
+4. indentLine, control the tab length.

 ## How to auto-config your vim by this repository?